 For those looking for the best audio experience, Android Auto also offers users a 90-day free subscription to Google Play Music to stream songs on the move.

-Also like Apple’s system, Android Auto isn’t widely available in every car right now.
-It’s still being rolled out by various manufacturers, but it won’t be long until it’s standard or optional on the majority of cars on sale.
+Also like Apple’s system, Android Auto isn’t available in every car right now.
+It’s still being rolled out by various manufacturers but it won’t be long until it’s standard or optional on every car on sale.
 If you have an older car, many aftermarket radio units now come with Android Auto and Apple CarPlay compatibility.